Tanz0rz/haxe-fmod/fmod-scripts/README.md

 ## Event Enums (optional)

+The constants above are the cleanest way to use the library in code.
+Enums add a mapping call (`.path()`) on top, so they exist for the places a plain string cannot go: external tools that import Haxe enums, like binding levels to specific songs in LDtk, or exhaustive switch statements where the compiler should catch a missing case.

-Alongside the constants, both generators can emit `FmodEventEnum.hx`: a plain `FmodEventEnum` enum covering every event, with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.
-Plain enums suit switch statements and tools that import Haxe enums, such as LDtk external enums.
+For those integrations, both generators can emit `FmodEventEnum.hx`: a plain `FmodEventEnum` enum covering every event, with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.
 Autocomplete filters the same way as the constants: typing `Mus` narrows to the music events.

 - FMOD Studio: press `Ctrl+Shift+B` (or Scripts -> Export Haxe Constants + Enums and Build) - writes the constants files, `FmodEventEnum.hx`, and builds banks.
 - CLI: `haxelib run haxefmod generate --enums`